UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 The figure results feature two scenarios for different voltage amplitudes, $1V_{pp}$ and  $3V_{pp}$, with a fixed DC offset of 8.5V and a frequency of 10kHz for the rectangular LED.
 Using the FFT mode in the oscilloscope, we can see that at $1V_{pp}$, in ch2 the photo-detector can receive a signal without clipping; this can also be viewed in the frequency domain with FFT, where there are barely any visible signs of harmonic peaks around our tone frequency 10kHz that we send for the sine wave.
 On the other hand, as we increase the amplitude to $3V_{pp}$, the signal clipping (for more details of clipping visit Voltage vs Power section), and as the signal clip the bottom half of it look like a square waves, square wave in frequency domain have harmonic spikes around the tone frequency, thus we can see the output clearly display that harmonicity around our frequency of interest (i.e., 10kHz).
 This behavior comes back to the idea that our voltage range is out of range for linear characterization (Voltage vs Power); thus, we want to choose a correct voltage range when working through this, ensuring the system is Linear Time Invariant (LTI).

 ## Frequency Response
 The goal for this section is to characterize the frequency response of our hardware component.
-In other words, we want to characterize what the sine-sweep signal's frequency response looks like when we use the low-pass filter (LPF) and DC Block to capture the output from the photodetector.
+In other words, we want to characterize what the sine-sweep signal's frequency response looks like when we use the low-pass filter (LPF) and DC Block to capture the output from the photo-detector.
 This gives us insight into the frequency characteristics.
 The setup for this section will be the same as in the previous section; one notable difference is that we will use the Radio Frequency (RF) channel on the oscilloscope to measure the frequency response.

 But to intuitively understand the later observation from this section, we can trace back to signal and system concepts.
 Let's say our FG input sine-sweep as x(t), and the output signal received from photo-detector to be y(t), and in the process x(t) went through 3 different filters: $h_1(t)$, $h_2(t)$, $h_3(t)$, to obtain y(t) where:

 $h_1(t)$: associated with the photo-detector optical lens and blue filter.

 $h_2(t)$: associated with the DC-Block.

 $h_3(t)$: associated with the LPF filter.

 If we **convolve** them in the time domain, that means when we look at the frequency response, they're **multiplied** by each other in the frequency domain.